danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

     .onTapGesture { print("Tap") }
 ```

 Run the code again, and you'll see that things will still work.
-You can tap the items to trigger the action, and scroll through the items as before.
+You can tap the items to trigger the action, while still scrolling through the items as before.

-Let's now update the code to use an `onLongPressGesture` modifier instead:
+Let's now update the code to use an `onLongPressGesture` modifier instead of the `onTapGesture`:

 ```swift
 listItem
     .onLongPressGesture { print("Long press") }
 ```

-If you run this code, you can long press the items to trigger the long press action.
+If you run this code, you can now long press the items to trigger the long press action.
 However, if you try to scroll in the list, you'll notice that scrolling no longer works.

 It doesn't matter if you use a `gesture` with a `LongPressGesture` instead, scrolling is still broken: